 Regional cuisine makes up a large part of the identity of Japan's cities and prefectures.
-When I was living and travelling in Japan, friends would always advise me to try the speciality dishes of the many areas that I visited.
-These area-specific speciality dishes are widely televised on Japan's many cooking shows, meaning that most Japanese people are very knowledgable about the fantastic variety of cuisine available and often automatically associate cities and prefectures with the food that they are famous for.
+When I was living and traveling in Japan, friends would always advise me to try the speciality dishes of the many areas that I visited.
+These area-specific speciality dishes are widely televised on Japan's many cooking shows, meaning that most Japanese people are very knowledgeable about the fantastic variety of cuisine available and often automatically associate cities and prefectures with the food that they are famous for.

 There are plenty of authentic Japanese dishes to try so what better way to explore Japan than to eat your way around it!
 Here are some of the famous specialities dishes from some of my favorite food-spots in Japan:

 Hiroshima & Miyajima Island

 Hiroshima is famous for its take on okonomiyaki, which is a speciality in Osaka.
 Okonomiyaki literally means 'cook what you like', and that's exactly what you do!
 Usually you can choose from a selection of fresh fish, meat and vegetables to put into a savory pancake, which you then cook yourself on a hotplate at your table.
 In Hiroshima, udon or soba noodles are added to your pancake to make hiroshimayaki.
 On Miyajima Island, you will find various varieties of momiji manju, small maple leaf shaped sponges traditionally filled with sweet red bean paste (anko).
 Nowadays you can find fillings such as custard, green tea, chocolate, black sesame and even cheese.